Edward Wyndham Harrington Schenley: Second marriage

+Third marriage

 In 1841, after falling ill en route to the United States, he stopped in Staten Island, New York to recuperate at the home of his sister in law Lydia Inglis McLeod, who ran a school for girls.
-It was there that Schenley met the then 15 year old Mary Elizabeth Croghan, daughter of William Croghan and Mary O'Hara.
+It was there that Schenley met the 15-year-old Mary Elizabeth Croghan (1826–1903), daughter of William Croghan and Mary O'Hara.
 Mary's grandfather, James O'Hara, settled in Pittsburgh prior to the American Revolution in 1773 and became a substantial landowner and businessman in that city.
 They eloped and were married in New York in early 1842 against the wishes of her widowed father, and they then moved to England.
+Together, they had eleven children: